SobranDM/foundryvtt-wwn/README.md

 * Auto-calculate saves for PCs and NPCs
 * Automatically calculates movement rates based on Readied/Stowed values
     * Can be switched to manual entry
-* Adds Attribute/Skill bonuses to hit rolls and Attribute bonus to damage rolls
-* Automatically adds relevant attribute to Shock damage
+* Automatically calculates attribute bonuses to hit chance, damage, and Shock
+* GM can easily roll saving throws for multiple tokens by selecting them and clicking the save in an Art or Spell's chat card
+* GM Tools: quickly generate things from the GM Tables in WWN
+    * Currently supports Nation, Government, Society, and History Construction.
+More will be added in the future.
 ## TODO
 * Toggle to add Skill value to damage/Shock
 * Auto-add highest Dex mod when using Group Initiative
-* Add Tweak to disable currency weight
+* Add tab for tracking Projects and the expenditure of Renown
 ## License
 This Foundry VTT system requires the Worlds Wihtout Number rules, available through the Kickstarter or through sale at some point in the future.